mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/marathon-parameters/index.md

 ### backoffFactor
 The multiplicand to apply to the `backoffSeconds` value.
 The default value is `1.15`.
 The `backoffSeconds` and `backoffFactor` values are multiplied until they reach the [`maxLaunchDelaySeconds`](#maxlaunchdelayseconds) value.
 After they reach that value, Marathon waits `maxLaunchDelaySeconds` before repeating this cycle exponentially.
 For example, if `backoffSeconds: 3`, `backoffFactor: 2`, and `maxLaunchDelaySeconds: 300`, there will be ten attempts to launch a failed task, each three seconds apart.
 After these ten attempts, Marathon will wait 300 seconds before repeating this cycle.

 This prevents sandboxes associated with consecutively failing tasks from filling up the hard disk on Mesos slaves.
-This applies also to tasks that are killed due to failing too many health checks.
+This applies also to tasks that are killed because they failed too many health checks.

 ### backoffSeconds
 The amount of time (in seconds) before Marathon retries launching a failed task.
 The default is `1`.
 The `backoffSeconds` and `backoffFactor` values are multiplied until they reach the `maxLaunchDelaySeconds` value.
 After they reach that value, Marathon waits `maxLaunchDelaySeconds` before repeating this cycle exponentially.
 For example, if `backoffSeconds: 3`, `backoffFactor: 2`, and `maxLaunchDelaySeconds: 300`, there will be ten attempts to launch a failed task, each three seconds apart.
 After these ten attempts, Marathon will wait 300 seconds before repeating this cycle.